IBM/queryPattern/SETUP.md

 1. Open up your terminal and `cd` into where you'd like to clone the repo.

-2. Then, enter the following command to clone the repo
+2. Then, enter the following command to clone the repo.

 ```bash
 git clone https://github.com/IBM/queryPattern